Writing Better Prompts: How to Get More Out of AI Tools 2026

 Objective: Write a practical guide of 800 words.

-Quality requirements: Use 5 concrete tactics, each with a practical example.
+Quality Requirements: Use 5 concrete tactics, each with a practical example.

-Tone: Professional but accessible, avoid jargon.
+Tone: Professional yet accessible, avoid jargon.

 Want to learn more about lead generation?
 Check out our lead generation services for SMEs.

-Advanced prompting techniques that work
+Advanced prompt techniques that work

 1. Chain of thought prompting